-Seafarers’ Earnings Deduction: offshore installations and ships: years up to and including 2007/08: examples
+Seafarers’ Earnings Deduction: offshore installations and ships: years up to and including 2007 to 2008: examples

-For 2008/09 onwards, the lists remain relevant but the implications of the decisions in Torr and Others v CIR (EIM33111) and Spowage and Others v CIR (EIM33112) must be taken into account as well, to determine whether a vessel is classed as an offshore installation or as a ship.
+For the tax year 2008 to 2009 onwards, the lists remain relevant but the implications of the decisions in Torr and Others v CIR and Spowage and Others v CIR must be taken into account as well, to determine whether a vessel is classed as an offshore installation or as a ship.
 See EIM33105 and EIM33106.

 Section 1001 ITA2007